Abu-Taher01/Abu-Taher01/README.md

 ## 📝 About Me

 Computer Science graduate with a passion for competitive programming and machine learning.
 Specialist on Codeforces, 3-star on CodeChef, and 1800+ problems solved.
-Top 30% in a Kaggle classification challenge.
+Top 20% in a Kaggle classification challenge (public dataset).
 Mentor for junior programmers.

 ---